-We are committed to providing regular facilitated reflective practice groups for all colleagues, peer supporters and community mentors, alongside a model of reflective supervision that offers support and enquire into practice.
+We are committed to providing regular facilitated reflective practice groups for all colleagues, peer supporters and community mentors, alongside a model of reflective supervision that offers support and enquiry into practice.
 1625IP's Guidance on Reflective Practice and Supervision provides further details on our Reflective Practice model.

-Key features of our RP model are that groups are peer facilitated and groups are integrated, that is that they are made up of colleagues from across our different services.
+Key features of our RP model are that groups are peer facilitated and groups are integrated; that is that they are made up of colleagues from across our different services.

-The use of peer co-facilitation has felt key to the success of our model by providing RP champions, offering learning and development options and providing an inclusive and supportive framework for colleagues.
+The use of peer co-facilitation has felt key to the success of our model.
+This has enabled us to create RP champions, offering learning and development opportunities and providing an inclusive and supportive framework for colleagues.

 Moving from service and team-based groups to mixed colleague groups was a development in 2017, based on colleagues' feedback.
-The intention was to share learning and support relationships across teams, reflecting the 1625ip's integrated model of service delivery and how young people experience our services
+The intention was to share learning and support relationships across teams, reflecting 1625ip's integrated model of service delivery and the way in which young people experience our services.